Skip to contents

 The run-time type information for foreign C struct and union types need to be registered once via cstruct and cunion functions.
 The C data types are specified by sigs, a signature character string.
 The formats for both types are described next:

 Structure type signatures describe the layout of aggregate struct C data types.
-Type Signatures are used within the ‘field-types’. ‘field-names’ consists of space separated identifier names and should match the number of fields.
+Type Signatures are used within the field-types.
+Fixed-size array fields are written as a type signature followed by [N], for example C[4] for unsigned char[4] or <Point>[2] for two nested aggregate values. field-names consists of space separated identifier names and should match the number of fields.
+Integer bitfields are written as name:width in the field name list.
+Unnamed padding bitfields use :width; zero-width alignment bitfields use :0.
+Optional layout directives can follow the field names before the final semicolon.

 Here is an example of a C struct type: